jonkster/YAAXI/README.md

 X Plane requies a plug-in that can interact with one (or more) Arduino "Boxes".

-Configuring what X Plane should do with control data sent to it and also what data it needs to send to the ARduino, is done with a configuration file (or files) located with the X Plane Plugin.
+Configuring what X Plane should do with control data sent to it and also what data it needs to send to the Arduino, is done with a configuration file (or files) located with the X Plane Plugin.

 The configuration file is simple text and should be reasonably simple to set